 Alongside Mr Denton, the governing body identied the need to create our own first hand evidence to judge the impact of the our school leaders development plan actions.
 Whilst we meet regularly and receive relevant information which forms the basis of questioning and analysis, we wanted to see impact and current position of school ourselves.
 We therefore devised challenge events where teams/pairs of governors visit classrooms, chat with learners, meet with staff, study the learning environment and any other relevant evidence to form what we call a three point 'or triangulated' body of evidence to form our own judgements about the progress of the school.
 It is not our role to judge the quality of teaching and learning - but is the role of governors to have enough evidence to hold leaders to account and to know the school's current position in order to support leaders work.
 An example of our challenge report template is attached below.
-We are finding this work to be a huge step forward and have a full programme planned for the months ahead.
+We are finding this work to be a huge step forward and have a full programme planned for the year ahead.

 3) GOVERNOR STUDY GROUP 'PEOPLE'

 During our evaluation of governance, we planned to increase our own training and knowledge by creating a study group that looks at aspects of Mayfield's work.
 We receive training, updates and then study items in a discussion forum.
 It is a deeper dive into those important areas of governance that our formal meetings do not always offer the time or chance to undertake.
 We still attend relevant central training and remain up-to-date but this is largely an 'in house' body of work which we can really personalise to what we need.
 We have most recently been studying the new approaches to teaching and learning that Mr Denton and his team have been driving through school.
 We have studied the 'learned helplessness' philosophy and its impact upon our school community and have studied the key data headlines by looking at DfE documents, we have more recently been looking at our new curriculum, its approach, methods, coverage and its linked Classroom Craft elements.
-We have also undertake study upon the remote learning and catch-up funding in order to ensure we continue to find active solution to a very difficult period of time caused by Covid-19.
+We also undertook studies upon the remote learning and catch-up funding in order to ensure we found active solutions to a very difficult period of time caused by Covid-19.
 Mr Denton always works with governors to share the current approach to staff development and progression.
-It is interesting work and is greatly enhancing the understanding of teaching and learning progress for the governors involved.
+It is interesting work overall and is greatly enhancing the understanding of teaching and learning progress for the governors involved.

-4) PARENT FORUM/VOICE ENGAGEMENT 'PEOPLE & EVALUATION'
+4) PARENT FORUM 'PEOPLE & EVALUATION'